Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Experiment

 \subsection{Boundless DAS Results}

-\Figref{fig:main-results} shows our main results, given in terms of IIA across our four hypothesized algorithmic models (\figref{fig:causal-models}).
+\Figref{fig:main-results}\footnote{Author correction: the previous version had the layer indices flipped.} shows our main results, given in terms of IIA across our four hypothesized causal models (\figref{fig:causal-models}).
 The results show very clearly that `Left Boundary' and `Left and Right Right Boundary' (top panels) are highly accurate hypotheses about how Alpaca solves the task.
-For them, IIA is at or above task performance (0.84), and intermediate variable representations are localized in systematically arranged positions.
+For them, IIA is at or above task performance (0.85), and intermediate variable representations are localized in systematically arranged positions.
 By contrast, `Mid-point Distance' and `Bracket Identity' (bottom panels) are inaccurate hypotheses about Alpaca's processing, with IIA peaking at around 0.72.

 These findings suggest that, when solving our reasoning task, Alpaca internally follows our first two high-level models by representing causal variables that align with boundary checks for both left and right boundaries.
 Interestingly, heatmaps on the top two rows also show a pattern of higher scores around the bottom left and upper right and close to zero scores in other positions.
 This is significantly different from the other two alignments where, although some positions are highlighted (e.g., the representations for the last token), all the positions receive non-zero scores.
 In short, the accurate hypotheses correspond to highly structured IIA patterns, and the inaccurate ones do not.